netdata/netdata/docs/netdata-agent/configuration/running-the-netdata-agent-behind-a-reverse-proxy/Running-behind-h2o.md

 ## Why H2O

 - Sane configuration defaults mean that typical configurations are very minimalistic and easy to work with.

 - Native support for HTTP/2 provides improved performance when accessing the Netdata dashboard remotely.

 - Password protect access to the Netdata dashboard without requiring Netdata Cloud.

-## H2O configuration file.
+## H2O configuration file

 On most systems, the H2O configuration is found under `/etc/h2o`.
 H2O uses [YAML 1.1](https://yaml.org/spec/1.1/), with a few special extensions, for it’s configuration files, with the main configuration file being `/etc/h2o/h2o.conf`.

 You can edit the H2O configuration file with Nano, Vim or any other text editors with which you are comfortable.

 After making changes to the configuration files, perform the following:

 - Test the configuration with `h2o -m test -c /etc/h2o/h2o.conf`

 - Restart H2O to apply tha changes with `/etc/init.d/h2o restart` or `service h2o restart`

 ## Ways to access Netdata via H2O